bthayer3/Stargate/README.md

 * Create a person
 * Update a person

-The other project is the "StargateTests" project which houses many integration tests that test end-to-end testing cover to edge cases and error handling to ensure the system behaves predictably even when unexpected data or errors occur.
+The other project is the `Stargate.Tests` project which houses many integration tests that test end-to-end testing cover to edge cases and error handling to ensure the system behaves predictably even when unexpected data or errors occur.

 Hoping to add a third project which would be the UI interface that interacts with the API.

 ## Major Changes
 * Changed all SQL strings to use LINQ to prevent SQL injection
-* Implemented Enum tyes for DutyTitle and Rank
+* Implemented enum types for DutyTitle and Rank
 * Fixed not always returning 500 error when user submits bad data, 400 error makes more sense sometimes
 * Improved exception handling and added a few missing try catch statements
 * Fixed multiple places where cancellation token was not being used
 * Implemented asynchronous operations across all endpoints
 * Removed extra project references (ex: OpenAPI and Dapper), I did not use these
-* Improved general code readability such as tweaking whitespacing and condensed where possible
+* Improved general code readability such as tweaking whitespace and condensed where possible
 * Reorganized classes into appropriate folders

 ## How to Improve